Tourmaline: Properties, Facts and Photos

 Vertical striations are a typical characteristic and can often be used to confirm identification.

 Striations, which are part of a mineral's crystal habit, are present in several minerals, including pyrite, quartz, and apophyllite.
+These narrow grooves or ridges often appear as parallel lines.
+On transparent crystals, they can be mistaken for scratches.

 It's common for tourmaline to have fractures and inclusions.